cape-ph/etl-template/README.md

 file passed into the transform as well as the uploading of the cleaned data once it is created.

+> [!NOTE] The CAPE infrastructure and therefore this repository requires the use
+> of Python v3.10

 ## Usage

 1. Click the "Use this template" button at the top of the repository which will